Who am I & what’s this about?

 So, what are my goals for this blog?

 I make no claim to know all there is to know about any piece of gear or any trail I walk on, so here again, I will post my experience in these things.
-As well, I make no claim to be any particular style of backpacker and I most certainly will not look down my nose at any others style of backpacking.
-As for me, I plan to get my hands on many pieces of gear (although that may take a while) and I will evaluate them to my expectations.
-I may carry some gear that is lighter weight and I may carry some that is not so light.
-I am sure that I will carry some that others really recommend I leave behind (think pillow…) but this is my experience.
-Something about HYOH…
+And while I have now become more of an lightweight, or ultra lightweight backpacker, I make no claim to definitely be any particular style of backpacker, and more importantly, I most certainly will not look down my nose at any other backpackers style of backpacking.

 I am more than happy to take comments and even advice.
 On the flip side, I hope that this blog will also offer a little something for anyone that happens upon my site to think about.